 Recent college leaver and keen amateur gardener looking for work experience in a professional landscaping company with a view to securing a part-time weekend role during university years.
 Green fingers and an unstoppable work ethic, come rain or shine.

-Objective example for further education.
+Objective examples for further education.

 When you apply for a postgraduate qualification, an academic resume is essential.
 Be clear about what the next step in your education entails and why you should be considered.
 Make it clear that the next step in your academic career is a logical one.